mikemerritt/LiveFilter/README.md

 + addInputs - Will automatically add text and reset inputs inside the wrapping div.
 	+ Default: False
 	+ Expects: True/False
++ noMatches - Will display text if no matches are found.
+	+ Default: 'No Matches'
+	+ Expects: String
-+ zebra - Used to add zebra striping to the list/table.
++ zebra - An object for all zebra-striping settings.
+	+ enabled - Toggles zebra-striping on/off.
 		+ Default: False
-	+ Expects: False/Hex color code to be used for one set of stripes.
+		+ Expects: True/False
-+ zBase - The second color to use for zebra stripijng Only used when zebra is not false.
+	+ baseColor - The base color to be used for zebra striping.
 		+ Default: False
+		+ Expects: False/Hex color string.
+	+ altColor - The alternate color for zebra striping.
+		+ Default: False
-	+ Expects: False/Hex color code to be used for second set of stripes.
+		+ Expects: False/Hex color string.

 # Changelog

++ Version 1.4
+	+ Refactored code & updated for jQuery 1.7.
+	+ Added "No matches" text.
+	+ Added Non-consecutive search.
+E.g. A filter of "hot mustard" would match the list item "hot dog with mustard"
+	+ Changed zebra-striping options
+	+ Performance improvements.
+	+ Fixed hideDefault so that when no filter is supplied it will revert back to it's hidden state.

 + Version 1.3
 	+ Completely re-written from scratch.